Oh dear, seems like everyone has something to say about this topic, don't they? Well now it's my turn. *cue dramatic music*

 10 But when that which is perfect has come, then that which is in part will be done away.

-11 When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
+as a child; but when I became a man, I put away childish things.
 12 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known.

 13 And now abide faith, hope, love, these three; but the greatest of these is love.